VJGit1/SkillSphere/README.md

-# SkillSphere - AI-Powered Career & Learning Advisor
+# SkillSphere - a holistic view of your skills and future.

 > Transform career uncertainty into a personalized, efficient, and cost-effective learning journey with AI-driven guidance.